yahoo/burst/burst-samplestore/burst-json-samplestore/readme.md

 ## JSON Samplestore

 The JSON Samplestore will load a local json file (optionally gzipped) and press it into a dataset.
+It reads the Json file directly from storage on the cell worker.
+There is no nexus interaction with a remote store in this implementation.
+It's mainly used for testing, but could be the basis for using the cell workers to do loading.

 ## Synthetic Samplestore

 The Syntetic Samplestore will use a generator to materialize a dataset on demand.
+It uses the basic sample store client to talk to a remote sample store using the nexus protocol.
+The remote synthetic samplestore supervisor and workers generate content on demand and stream it back to the cell via the nexus streams.

 | Property | Description | Default |
 | -------- | ----------- | ------- |